RcCola2112/TuyPureFlow/README.md

 Delivery Assignment- Distributors can assign delivery staff to orders and update delivery statuses.

-Notifications and Alerts- Users receive updates through SMS and push notifications (e.g., order confirmation, delivery time).
+Notifications and Alerts- Users receive updates through SMS and push notifications.

 Feedback and Reporting- Customers can give feedback or report issues directly through the app.

 Sales and Demand Analytics- Distributors and admins can view reports about sales, popular products, and delivery performance.

-Admin Dashboard- Admins can manage users, monitor activity, and generate reports.
+Admin Dashboard- Admins can manage users and monitor activity.

 Interface Requirements

 Mobile Application Interface (For Customers Simple and clean layout